eternale88/bookmarkerApp/README.md

 ## Motivation

-To learn more about and grow my skills in frontend development and working with HTML5 API's and ES6 JavaScript .
+To learn more about and grow my skills in frontend development and working with HTML5'a local storage API and ES6 JavaScript .

 ## Installation